Skip to main content

 • Click on the “Shortlist Me” button on the My Career Portal homepage to access top tips for preparing for job interviews, practising for job interviews, help with psychometric tests and more.

 Do you have a question?
-See "Contact Us" below
+See contact us below

 N.B: International students (non-EU) are able to work up to twenty hours per week, depending on your visa conditions.
 You can undertake most types of work but you must NOT engage in business or self-employment; or be employed as a professional sports person, entertainer or doctor in training, and cannot fill a permanent full-time vacancy.
 UH international students are also not eligible to undertake a self-employed placement year or placement working from home.